 A day after the victory, Count Nuno made a six-mile pilgrimage barefoot, over cobblestones and rough terrain, to a nearby shrine of Our Lady in thanksgiving for her help.
 Upon arriving at the shrine, it was found dirty and profaned.
 The Castilians had quartered their horses in the church and everything smelled.
 With his own hands, he cleaned out the church and vowed to build a better shrine in her honor.

 Despite the fact that most of his family favored Castile, Nuno was not for Castile.
-The following link adds an extra touch to the chivalry battle of knights, courtesy of History Marche.
-Although the Castilians had withdrawn in 1384, due to the plague, they invaded again the following year and moved on Lisbon.
+Although the Castilians had withdrawn in 1384, they invaded again the following year and moved on Lisbon.

 Count Nuno again was undermanned.